Accessing essential health care shouldn’t require a lawyer, but too often it does—especially when you’re pregnant.

 Litigation Director

-Now, Molly is developing a legal practice built for and around reproductive storytellers.
 Molly holds degrees from Princeton University, the Benjamin N. Cardozo School of Law, and the Johns Hopkins Bloomberg School of Public Health.
 She lives in New Jersey with her husband and two young children.

 Sandy Keenan